Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 11) Travois Seat Beds for Campervans

-We were recently at the Adventure Van Expo in Hood River, Oregon when we saw these really cool Travois seat folding beds for larger campervans.
+I went to the Adventure Van Expo in Hood River, Oregon, and saw these cool Travois seat folding beds for larger campervans.

 These are great as you can travel with more people – like kids – and just lie the seat down flat to create a bed at night.